TS-Rogue-Star/Rogue-Star/guides/Guide to Your First POI Map.md

 Hit Select Folder.
 We’ll open to a blank screen.
 Hit Ctrl + P to open a specific file, and type in wilderness_areas, and select wilderness_areas.dm.
 From here, refer to the joint section below.

-DreamMaker: This should have opened with our filetree, as screenshotted. [https://i.imgur.com/m8FjRAs.png](https://i.imgur.com/m8FjRAs.png) If it did not, navigate to File, Open Environment, and select vorestation.dme.
+DreamMaker: This should have opened with our filetree, as screenshotted. [https://i.imgur.com/m8FjRAs.png](https://i.imgur.com/m8FjRAs.png) If it did not, navigate to File, Open Environment, and select roguestar.dme.
 Then, navigate to maps, submaps, surface submaps, wilderness, and open wilderness_areas.dm.

 Joint (This assumes we’ve located the file as per instructions above.
 If you’re not using Dream Maker or VSCode, you’re expected to understand how to open the file yourself.)
 This section will be done in VSCode, but later iterations will screenshot the process in Dream Maker (it’s basically identical, just waiting on the wiki page to bother doing so.)